 Affidavits summarizing the evidence presented to the court and records from the judicial proceedings; and

 Affidavits or records that are consistent with the determinations made by the court.

 The order or supporting evidence should specifically indicate:

 With whom the child is placed, if the court has appointed a specific custodian or guardian, (for example, the name of the person, or entity, or agency) and the factual basis for this finding;

 Which of the specific grounds (abuse, neglect, abandonment, or similar basis under state law) apply to which of the parent(s) and the factual basis for the court’s determinations on non-viability of parental reunification; and

-The factual basis for the determination that it is not in the petitioner’s best interest to return to the petitioner’s or his or her parents’ country of nationality or last habitual residence (for example, addressing family reunification with family that remains in the child’s country of nationality or last habitual residence).
+The factual basis for the determination that it is not in the petitioner’s best interest to return to the petitioner’s or the petitioner’s parents’ country of nationality or last habitual residence (for example, addressing family reunification with family that remains in the child’s country of nationality or last habitual residence).

 USCIS is mindful that there are often confidentiality rules that govern disclosure of records from juvenile-related proceedings.
 For this reason, officers generally do not request information or documents from sources other than the SIJ petitioner or his or her legal representative.

 Children often do not share personal accounts of their family life with an unknown adult until they have had the opportunity to form a trusting relationship with that adult.
 Therefore, officers should exercise careful judgment when considering statements made by children at the time of initial apprehension by immigration or law enforcement officers to question the determinations made by the juvenile court.